maynaS/Tree-Search-Library/README.md

 #Priority Queue:

---> Priority Queue is implemented using Min heap which is built according to the priority associated with each of the element --> Elements will be popped out based on the highest priority.
+--> Priority Queue is implemented using Min heap which is built according to the priority associated with each of the element.
+--> Elements will be popped out based on the highest priority.